Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 {{< /timeline >}}

-In other words, you can concepturally see **Stage 1** as a conversion stage in order to initiate the model, **Stage 2** being the core of a transformer model, and **Stage 3** as a 'decoding' step to convert the output back into human-readable form.
+In other words, you can conceptually see **Stage 1** as a conversion stage in order to initiate the model, **Stage 2** being the core of a transformer model, and **Stage 3** as a 'decoding' step to convert the output back into human-readable form.
 When we talk about transformer models, we are mostly referring to **Stage 2**, which is the focus of the current post.
-I'll elabrate a lot more on what's hapenning in **Stage 3** in the next post.<br>
+I'll elaborate a lot more on what's happening in **Stage 3** in the next post.<br>

 ### The Transformer Itself
 The transformer itself is pretty straightforward: it consists of stacks of multiple attention layers that often share exactly the same, or very similar structure: